Read Our Review

 - A good quality solid rubber material will withstand the heaviest of chewers and will also work well for some rough-and-tumble play time with your pal.

 - Durable rubber toys are available in various shapes and sizes.
-You can find rubber ‘sticks’, donuts and balls.
+You can find rubber ‘sticks’, doughnuts and balls.
 You also get some shapes that defy any possible description and these are great fun.

 - A sturdy rope toy is a classic, and for good reason.
 Dogs like the texture and the fibres work like a floss.
-Also, the rope absorbs different smells, so every time a pup bites it or gives it a chew, there is literally an explosion of odors your dog will love.
+Also, the rope absorbs different smells, so every time a pup bites it or gives it a chew, there is literally an explosion of odours your dog will love.

 - Speaking of smells.
 You can get rubber chewing toys that have an enhanced taste or smell which a lot of dogs love.
 Textured toys with nubs or grooves are also a firm favourite.